How to Paint Brick

 Repeat the process of forming columns and blending sections until the project is complete.

-Tip: For optimum results in quality of color and finish, apply a second coat.
+TIP: For optimum results in quality of color and finish, apply a second coat.

 ADDITIONAL RESOURCES